Coral M. Aponte Rivera

-Rosiris spends her time creating written and audiovisual content – videos and photos – to help communicate our programmatic work and the organizational aspiration towards a better education for students in Puerto Rico.
+Rosiris spends her time managing Flamboyan’s website and creating written and audiovisual content – videos and photos – to help communicate our programmatic work and the organizational aspiration towards a better education for students in Puerto Rico.
 Rosiris works with staff in our Puerto Rico and Washington, D.C. to ensure Flamboyan’s audiences are informed about the positive impact our programs and services have on students most impacted by inequity.

 Rosiris deeply believes that there is only one path to real success – nurturing every person’s life with the acquisition of knowledge because education is the key to overcome inequity.
 Rosiris has worked to improve and shed light on inequities throughout her career.
 Before joining Flamboyan, Rosiris served as Programming Coordinator at the only public and education centered TV station in Puerto Rico – Sistema TV, Canal 40.
 She also worked at Prensa Comunitaria, an organization centered on the social journalism.
 There, she assigned and covered news on some of the most disadvantaged communities on the island.

 Rosiris spends a lot of time admiring the beauty of nature on the island, where any short trip leads to mountains, caves, rivers, and amazing beaches.